 A new adventure

-idea came to Mateen and Clarize Husami while traveling through Turkey few years ago.
-They spotted their first mosaic lamp in Turkey and became obsessed with its beauty.
+The idea came to Mateen and Clarize Husami while traveling through Turkey few years ago.
+They spotted their first mosaic light in Turkey and became obsessed with its beauty.

 Within three short years, they decided to start importing Moroccan lights.
 They traveled to Turkey to find a craftsman who could make them to American lighting specifications and to the level of quality they wanted.